aitorvs/Android-MultiStateView/README.md

 ```

-and now you can set the state of the layout like so:
+Change the state of the layout:

 - change to **network error** state: